jackiestchen/scheduler/README.md

 * 5 interview slots are available per weekday.
 * Interviewers are only available from Monday to Friday, 12pm - 5pm.
 * Each interview is 1 hour long.
-* User can add name, edit, and delete appointment.
+* User can add name, select interviewer, edit, and delete appointment.
-* All details such remaining available appointments are dynamically rendered.
+* All details such as remaining available appointments are dynamically rendered.

 # Screenshots
 ## Main Page